 While the half-shaft can be likened to the heart of the Avadi design, it is essentially the housing where up-and-down piston motion is translated to rotational motion.
 It is fixed to the output shaft that extends from the back of the engine and is connected to the final drive component being powered.

 Avadi’s rotational motion affords physical capabilities that are unique to internal combustion engine technology.
 Beyond what is mentioned above, the ratio of the rotating gear-set (the two pinion gears and their relation to the fixed ring-gear) provides a reduction to the output shaft, which exponentially increases torque.
-That same motion also rotates the fan blades for air-cooling and provides an inherent balancing effect which reduces vibration
+That same motion also rotates the fan blades for air-cooling and provides an inherent balancing effect which reduces vibration.

 I’m really impressed with the engine… the whole concept.
 The dyno testing that we did was really harsh on the motor and it withstood everything.
 Dependability was great, it starts up great….
 Having something like this on paper and then turning it into something mechanical is incredible.
 With 16 hp and 22-foot pounds of torque, and efficiency was… 42%.
 At this stage of the project, that’s amazing.